A Grammar of Model Analysis: Grama

 n_sweeps

 More formally, elasticity is a material property while stiffness is a property of a structure.
-Elasticity is thought to be a material property, while stiffness is a function of both the material elastic properties, and the geometry of the structure being studied.
+Elasticity is assumed to vary only by the choice of material, while stiffness is a function of both the material elastic properties and the geometry of the structure.